pivotal/docs-tap/namespace-provisioner/customize-installation.hbs.md

    **<a id='con-label-selector'></a>Use a different label selector than default**

-   The `namespace_selector` specifies the [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) used by the [controller](about.hbs.md#nsp-controller) to identify the namespaces that should be included in the [desired-namespaces](about.hbs.md#desired-ns) ConfigMap.
+   Use the `namespace_selector` to specify the [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) used by the [controller](about.hbs.md#nsp-controller) to identify the namespaces that will be included in the [desired-namespaces](about.hbs.md#desired-ns) ConfigMap.

    Sample `tap-values.yaml` configuration: